MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

     ![log file in Excel where tenant key is being used](../media/RMS_Logging.png)

-    For more information about usage logging, see [Logging and analyzing Azure Rights Management usage](../deploy-use/log-analyze-usage.md).
+    For more information about usage logging, see [Logging and analyzing usage of the Azure Rights Management service](../deploy-use/log-analyze-usage.md).

 3. Maintain your tenant key.